 The gigantic development, located 40 km from the city center of Riyadh, will include a wide range of entertainment facilities.
 Visitors to Qiddiya Project will enjoy six groups of entertainment facilities: amusement parks, sports facilities, car and bike racing areas, snow and water parks, natural attractions, and cultural and heritage events.

-Work should start in 2018 and the project is set to open to the public in 2022.
+Work on the project has started in 2018 and Qiddiya Project is set to open to the public in 2022.
 The main objective of the project is to provide an extraordinary entertainment destination for Saudi people.
 It is expected to create more than 22,000 jobs in the Kingdom by the end of 2030.

 Red Sea Project